 - Sync groups: You can sync group memberships for application-specific group management beyond access control.
 To sync a group, you must explicitly add it to the push list in the IdP.

-- Force Sync (Okta-specific): Okta’s “force sync” feature lets admins manually push updates, which triggers a synchronization of user attributes between Okta and the Cloud Console.
+- Force sync (Okta-specific): Okta’s force sync feature lets admins manually push updates, which triggers a synchronization of user attributes between Okta and the Cloud Console.
 This updates user attributes but doesn’t activate or deactivate accounts.
 For more information, see Okta’s guide.

-Setting up SCIM
+Set up SCIM

 - Enable SCIM in the IdP: In your IdP, open the Provisioning section in the application configuration.
 This is usually next to the Single Sign-On (SSO) section.